etayo7/pedestrian_detector_distributed_assignment/README.md

 ### Running:

-(Previously to launch the nodes, make permission to the PTZ USB connection: `sudo chmod 666 /dev/ttyUSB0`)
+(Previously to launch the nodes, give permissions to the PTZ USB connection: `sudo chmod 666 /dev/ttyUSB0`)

 #### 0. Color initialization launcher: